-Our IT infrastructure is critical to supporting our pursuit of excellent student experience and optimal operating efficiency.
-We have developed Genesis, our proprietary integrated IT infrastructure, to support and connect our students and employees during every major aspect of our business operations, encompassing marketing, sales, course delivery and development, and operation management.
+The Group's IT infrastructure is critical to supporting the pursuit of excellent student experience and optimal operating efficiency.
+The Group has developed Genesis, the Group's proprietary integrated IT infrastructure, to support and connect students and employees during every major aspect of business operations, encompassing marketing, sales, course delivery and development, and operation management.

 Powering various services and functions, including information and data transmission and sharing, centralized data tracking and data analytics, Genesis is composed of both student interface and employee interface.
-For one thing, the student interface supports applications and platforms that enable our students to enroll in courses, attend classes, access educational content, interact within our virtual community, and engage in other learning activities throughout their service periods; for another thing, Genesis also incorporates different subsets of functions used by our employees, ranging from our teachers and mentors to our marketing and sales personnel.
-The employee interface is specifically customized to provide our employees with information and data most relevant to their responsibilities.
-In addition, Genesis supports a centralized database allowing its users, including our students and employees, to contribute, share and store content and data across our various applications and platforms.
+For one thing, the student interface supports applications and platforms that enable students to enroll in courses, attend classes, access educational content, interact within the Group's virtual community, and engage in other learning activities throughout their service periods; for another thing, Genesis also incorporates different subsets of functions used by the Group's employees, ranging from teachers and mentors to the marketing and sales personnel.
+The employee interface is specifically customized to provide the employees with information and data most relevant to their responsibilities.
+In addition, Genesis supports a centralized database allowing its users, including students and employees, to contribute, share and store content and data across various applications and platforms.

-We launched our AI-powered personalized study programs in 2018.
+The Group launched the AI-powered personalized study programs in 2018.
 This AI-powered software, developed in-house, uses machine learning and natural language processing technology to analyze student behavior and their level of understanding of specific courses.
-Based on this analysis, we are able to predict test results, with a high accuracy rate, and develop tailor-made learning solutions that are designed to improve study outcomes.
+Based on this analysis, the Group is able to predict test results, with a high accuracy rate, and develop tailor-made learning solutions that are designed to improve study outcomes.

-Our Mobile Platforms
+Mobile Platforms

-We are one of the first movers in China's education sector to deliver interactive education services via mobile platforms, which has enabled students to learn and connect with fellow students and faculty in a more efficient and flexible manner.
-Our Sunlands mobile app, available on both iOS and Android, is built with a clear and functional interface that enables access to our course and educational content offerings and our virtual learning community.
-We have also built mobile WAP pages which allow our students and faculty to enjoy a similar level of functionality as our mobile app without installation.
+The Group is one of the first movers in China's education sector to deliver interactive education services via mobile platforms, which has enabled students to learn and connect with fellow students and faculty in a more efficient and flexible manner.
+The Group's Sunlands mobile app, available on both iOS and Android, is built with a clear and functional interface that enables access to course and educational content offerings and virtual learning community.
+The Group has also built mobile WAP pages which allow students and faculty to enjoy a similar level of functionality as the Group's mobile app without installation.

-Our Tuition and Fees
+Tuition and Fees

-Our tuition fees, including academic fees and registration fees, are charged generally on a per-program basis.
-From time to time, we offer tuition discounts under various marketing campaigns and promotions.
+The Group's tuition fees, including academic fees and registration fees, are charged generally on a per-program basis.
+From time to time, the Group offers tuition discounts under various marketing campaigns and promotions.
 For example, discounts may also be made available to students who purchase multiple courses at a time.
-We accept fee payments through major third-party online payment solutions in China, including Alipay, Union Pay and WeChat Pay, as well as bank transfers and credit cards
+The Group accepts fee payments through major third-party online payment solutions in China, including Alipay, Union Pay and WeChat Pay, as well as bank transfers and credit cards.

 Students typically self-finance their education or obtain financing from third-party financing programs that cooperate with us.
-We currently offer the following two payment options to our students:
+The Group currently offers the following two payment options to students: